blurpy/qa401w/README.md

 Unofficial web interface for usage with the [QA401H](https://github.com/QuantAsylum/QA401H) REST API for the [QA401 Audio Analyzer](https://quantasylum.com/products/qa401-audio-analyzer).
 This allows a visual interface on Linux and macOS.

+See [QA40x Web](https://github.com/blurpy/qa40xw) for a version for the QA402.

 ## Features